 Interesting outliers in the category include the subscription-based content platform OnlyFans ($16), most known for people charging their followers a monthly fee for adult content.
-It’s been flooded with new content creators hoping to make a living since the pandemic caused mass layoffs.
+It’s been flooded with new content creators hoping to make a living due to the increases in unemployment in 2020.

 Hacked email accounts tend to be sold either in massive dumps from large scale data breaches or as individual verified emails.
 As with previous editions of the Price Index, we disregarded dumps as unit prices work out at tiny fractions of a cent each while the accounts constituting these dumps are not guaranteed to be accessible or even valid.